nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* Proficient with the use of a computer
+* Seeks an efficient way to manage a significant number of contacts within their academic and professional circles

 **Value proposition**: manage contacts faster than a typical mouse/GUI driven app